atharvdange618/My-Call-Detector-App/README.md

 ## Features

-- **Real-time Call Monitoring**: The app can monitor the device's call log in real-time.
+- **Real-time Call Monitoring**: Monitors the device's call log in real-time using a foreground service, ensuring operation even when the app is in the background.
-- **Background Operation**: Thanks to an Android foreground service, the app can continue to monitor calls even when it's not in the foreground.
+- **Instant Notifications**: Displays a notification immediately after a call ends, prompting the user to check if the caller is a potential client.
+- **One-Tap WhatsApp Messaging**: Allows users to open a WhatsApp chat with the caller directly from the notification with a single tap.
-- **Call History Display**: The app displays a list of detected calls, including the type of call (incoming, outgoing, missed), the phone number, the duration, and the timestamp.
+- **Call History Display**: Shows a clear and detailed list of all detected calls, including type (incoming, outgoing, missed), phone number, duration, and timestamp.
-- **Permissions Handling**: The app properly requests the necessary permissions from the user before accessing the call log.
+- **Permissions Handling**: Gracefully requests all necessary permissions (`READ_CALL_LOG`, `POST_NOTIFICATIONS`, etc.) on startup.
-- **State Persistence**: The call history is saved to the device's local storage and is restored when the app is reopened.
+- **State Persistence**: Saves the call history to local storage, so no data is lost between app sessions.

 ## How It Works